jefer94/reign-challenge/README.md

 - [X] The whole project has to be uploaded to GitLab
 - [X] Both artifacts (server and client) have to be Dockerized
-- [X] To start the project there should be a docker-compose that uses both images and the MongoDB image.
+- [X] To start the project there should be a docker-compose that uses both images and the MongoDB image

 ## Extras

-- [X] Tests and linters should be run on a GitLab pipeline (gitlab-ci.yml).
+- [X] Tests and linters should be run on a GitLab pipeline (gitlab-ci.yml)
-- [ ] Docker multi-stage build.
+- [ ] Docker multi-stage build

 ## Docs